Interview with Robert Trivers

 Dissemination of such scientific findings could turn homophobia into a sign of gayness, perhaps deterring the expression of homophobic sentiments.
 Dissemination of your findings regarding depressed immunity could also help.

 Our studies show that concealing your homosexual identity multiplies your chances of getting HIV and doubles your chances of cancer and infectious diseases such as bronchitis and sinusitis.
-Coming out has also cardiovascular benefits.
-So the US Army policy of «don’t ask, don’t tell» is very bad for gay people.
-Imagine having to be permanently conceal your spouse, your family, your past life, your friends and associates, having to change the pronoun with which you refer to your loved ones, carry no picture or letter from them to the front line, and close the door and talk quietly if any friend calls.
+Coming out also has cardiovascular benefits.
+So the former US Army policy of «don’t ask, don’t tell» was very bad for gay people.
+Imagine having to permanently conceal your spouse, your family, your past life, your friends and associates, having to change the pronoun with which you refer to your loved ones, carry no picture or letter from them to the front line, and close the door and talk quietly if any friend calls.
 Such permanent anxiety about being caught and rejected is devastating and it damages people’s immune response.
-It is outrageous to impose such burden on people who volunteer to defend us.
+It is outrageous to impose such a burden on people who volunteer to defend us.

 As I explain in Wild life, Jamaican gays suffer terrible attacks, including corrective rapes.
 People know I am part of a vigilante group that protects homosexuals.
 One day they will come for me for defending them, but I am willing to risk it.